ify-osakwe/breach_app/README.md

    - Two tabs via `StatefulShellRoute`: Posts and Streams.

 5) Posts (`lib/screens/posts/...`)
-   - Reads the user’s interests (`userInterestsProvider`) and shows chips to filter (UI stub for list).
+   - Reads the user’s interests (`userInterestsProvider`) and shows chips to filter.

 6) Streams (`lib/screens/streams/...`)
    - Connects to a WebSocket using the saved auth token.